 From apples and pine cones to cedar boughs and gourds of all kinds, there’s a whole world of inspiration waiting out there, ripe for the picking.

-Here are a few nature-inspired, simple decor ideas we think you’ll love.
+Here are a few nature inspired, simple holiday dinner decor ideas we think you’ll love.

 From popcorn kernels to split green peas, use legumes and seeds of all kinds to turn candles and gourds into spectacular seasonal pieces with just a little glue.
 Here’s an instructional video from the DIY Network to get you started.